-- Android Lal was created by Data as a blank slate, even appearance-wise.
-Lal chose to look like a young woman with pale complexion and black hair in a short sleek bob.
+- Android Lal was created by Data as a blank slate, even in terms of species.
+Lal chose to look like a young human woman with pale complexion and black hair in a short sleek bob.

 - Carol Marcus◊ in the rebooted series, starting with Star Trek Into Darkness.

 - In ''UFO, Lt.
 Ellis and her compatriots in SHADO's moon base wore a purple wig as part of her uniform.

 - Red Dwarf: The AI computer Hilly (she's just a head on black screen) from "Parallel Universe" wears Sci-fi Bob Haircut.
 In the third season, she became a regular when the crew's computer Holly decided to take her likeness and make a gender swap.
 In the later episodes, however, her hair was longer.

 - Ridiculously Human Robot Werther from Guest from the Future is a Rare Male Example.